ibm-cloud-docs/account/delete-tags.md

 {: #delete-terraform}
 {: terraform}

-You can delete tags by using Terraform.
+Before you can delete tags by using Terraform, make sure that you have completed the following:

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started witTerraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
-The plug-in abstracts the{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to delete tags by using HashiCorp Configuration LanguageFor more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

+Use the following steps to delete tags from your account:

+1. Create an argument in your `main.tf` file.
 The following example deletes the `ibm_tag` from the resource `ibm`, which is attached to resource ID `ibm_satellite_location.location.crn`.

    ```terraform
    resource "ibm_resource" "ibm" {